walder/Skynet-IADS/README.md

 ### Accessing EW radars in the IADS

 The following functions exist to access EW radars added to the IADS.
-They all support daisy chaining options:
+They all support daisy chaining options.

 Adds EW sites with prefix in unit name to the IADS.
-Make sure you only call this method once.
+Make sure you only call this method once:
 ```
 redIADS:addEarlyWarningRadarsByPrefix("EW")
 ```